Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Building and deploying the Linux kernel for the first time
+# Building and deploying the Linux kernel

 1. If not done yet, the SDK environment setup script must be run once to allow further cross-compilation